 Alternatively, from the Place Saint-Pierre, it's a scenic but steep 20-minute walk up 222 steps (through the verdant Place Louise-Michel) or a less than two-minute funicular ride that begins near the Place Suzanne Valadon, a short walk from the Place Saint-Pierre.

 Address: 35 Rue du Chevalier-de-la-Barre, 75018 Paris

-Packed with colorful artists' stalls, this picturesque stone-paved square is an open-air art gallery that effuses the creative spirit of Montmartre.
 Visitors will find all kinds of painters, portraitists, and caricaturists, although much of the work is designed to be tourist souvenirs.
-The square is also lined with lovely 18th-century buildings featuring busy restaurants, crepe stands, and cafés.
-Many places have outdoor seating, allowing tourists to soak up the scene.
+The handsome 18th- and 19th-century buildings that enclose the square now house busy restaurants and cafés.
+Spilling out into the cobblestone square are outdoor terraces that allow tourists to soak up the scene.

 Even when packed with tourists, the Place du Tertre does not lose its charm.
 Standing in the shadow of the Sacré-Coeur and shaded by ancient trees, the Place du Tertre has the feel of a provincial square.
 It was the main square of the medieval village before Montmartre became incorporated into Paris.
 The house at Number 3 on the square was the "Mairie" (town hall) of the old village.
 The narrow lanes surrounding the Place du Tertre invite visitors to explore.

 For those interested in browsing or buying original art, the Galerie Montmartre is an exceptional venue.
 This prestigious gallery presents a wide range of modern and contemporary artworks, including pieces by famous modern artists Salvador Dalí, Joan Miró, Henri Matisse, and Pablo Picasso.
 The artwork at the Galerie Montmartre is authenticated and available for purchase.